zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

           [detached HEAD 3645a0e] a3
 ```

 The user sets the content of `data/number.txt` to `3` and commits the change.
-To get the parent of the `a3` commit, Git goes to `HEAD`.
+Git goes to `HEAD` to get the parent of the `a3` commit.
 Instead of finding and following a branch ref, it finds and returns the hash of the `a2` commit.

 Git updates `HEAD` to point directly at the hash of the new `a3` commit.
 The repository is still in the detached `HEAD` state.
-Because no commit points at either `a3` or one of its descendants, it is not on a branch.
+It is not on a branch because no commit points at either `a3` or one of its descendants.
 This means it is easy to lose.

-Note that, from now on, trees and blobs will mostly be omitted from the graph diagrams.
+From now on, trees and blobs will mostly be omitted from the graph diagrams.

 ![`a3` commit that is not on a branch](/images/git-from-the-inside-out/10-a3-detached-head.png)
 <div class="image-caption">`a3` commit that is not on a branch</div>